-The new connection diverts blood flow way from the liver.
-This reduces blood pressure in the portal vein and decreases the risk of a tear (rupture) and bleeding from the veins in the esophagus and stomach.
+The new connection diverts blood flow away from the liver.
+This reduces blood pressure in the portal vein and decreases the risk for a tear (rupture) and bleeding from the veins in the esophagus and stomach.

 Why the Procedure is Performed

 Normally, blood coming from your esophagus, stomach, and intestines first flows through the liver.
 When your liver is very damaged and there are blockages, blood cannot flow through it easily.
 This is called portal hypertension (increased pressure and backup of the portal vein.)
 The veins can then break open (rupture), causing serious bleeding.